SyedZawwarAhmed/LavaScript/README.md

 }
 ```

-<p>In this example, evaluate is a public method while fire is a private method.
+<p>In this example, <code>evaluate</code> is a public method while <code>fire</code> is a private method.
 Note that private methods can only be called inside of a class.</p>

-<h3>Objects</h3>
+<h4>Objects</h3>
 <p>Objects are instances of any LavaScript class.
 They can be created by using the <code>init</code> keyword followed by the name of the class, and passing the respective arguements as the parameters of the class constructor.</p>

 ```
 dynamic employee1 = init Employee("Sheikh Abdullah", 123456789, 250000);
 ```
-<p>In the above line of code an instance of the class Employee, employee 1 is created.</p>
+<p>In the above line of code,  an instance of the class Employee is created and then assigned to a dynamic variable employee 1.</p>

 The object attributes and methods can be accessed using the <code>dot(.)</code> operator.

 ```
 log employee1.name;
 ```
-This line of code will print the name of the employee object, in this case "Sheikh Abdullah".
+This line of code will dislay the name of the <code>employee1</code> object in the terminal, in this case "Sheikh Abdullah".

 ```
 employee1.evaluate("good");
 ```
-This will call the evaluate method of the Employee class for this object.
+This will call the <code>evaluate</code> method of the <code>Employee</code> class for this object.